They say in China, “One learns more from traveling a thousand miles than from reading a thousand scrolls.”

-The only serious problem that you need to be prepared in advance for if you are visiting to China is the censorship of foreign sites and apps, including social media.
+The only serious problem that you need to be prepared in advance for if you are visiting China is the censorship of foreign sites and apps, including social media.

 In this blog, I will present the best free VPNs for China which have the capability to unblock sites while also maintaining your security.

 Note: Free VPNs don’t always have the wherewithal to defeat Chinese censorship mechanisms.
-For a complete, fool-proof solution, I’ll advise you to use well-reputed premium VPN services to safely access the web from with in China as well as outside China.
+For a complete, fool-proof solution, I’ll advise you to use a well-reputed best VPN for China to safely access the web from with in China as well as outside China.

 The Best Free VPNs for China Reviewed

 Following free VPN China have been selected after careful evaluation of their reliability, performance and security features.
 So have a look at these services and compare their features to determine the right one for you.

 Windscribe is a surprisingly good option considering that it is available for free.
 The service offers 10GB/month bandwidth limit, but you can connect to unlimited devices at the same time.